-Planning Environment - Internal District Profile ENROLLMENT TRENDS
+Planning Environment - Internal District Profile Enrollment Trends

 The most recent peak enrollment at the SBCCD was during the 2008-09 academic year, when the District enrolled 31,716 students.
-From 2008-09 to 2012-13 overall District enrollment decreased by 8,646 students (-27.26%).
-The decline equates to a 7.65% average annual decrease in enrollment over four academic years and occurred during a time when the statewide economy was experiencing the "Great Recession" and California Community colleges were in the midst of budget cuts and annual budget uncertainty.
+From 2008-09 to 2012-13 overall District unduplicated enrollment decreased by 8,646 students (-27.26%).
+The decline equates to a 7.57% average annual decrease in enrollment over four academic years.
+This decline occurred during a time when the Statewide economy was experiencing the "Great Recession" and California Community colleges were in the midst of budget cuts and annual budget uncertainty.
 More recently, the District has been experiencing an increase in enrollment.
-From 2012-13 to 2014-15, enrollment increased by 2,605 students (11.29%).
-The increase is equivalent to a 5.49% average annual increase in enrollment over two academic years.
-(Reference: Exhibit 2.01 Historical Enrollment on page 2.4)
+From 2012-13 to 2014-15, unduplicated enrollment increased by 2,605 students (11.29%).
+The increase is equivalent to a 5.5% average annual increase in enrollment over two academic years.

+Exhibit 2.04 Historical Unduplicated Enrollment

-From 2010-11 to 2014-15, students who enrolled in face-to-face courses only at SBCCD accounted for an average of 69.01% of enrollment (17,316 students).
-During the same years, students who enrolled in online classes only accounted for an average of 2.31% of enrollment (580 students) and students who enrolled in hybrid courses only accounted for an average of 0.97% of enrollment (245 students).
-Students who took courses using multiple instructional methods accounted for an average of 27.71% of enrollment (6.932 students).
+From 2010-11 to 2014-15, students who enrolled in face-to-face courses only at SBCCD accounted for an average of 69.01% of unduplicated enrollment (17,316 students).
+During the same years, students who enrolled in online classes only accounted for an average of 2.31% of unduplicated enrollment (580 students) and students who enrolled in hybrid courses only accounted for an average of 0.97% of unduplicated enrollment (245 students).
+Students who took courses using multiple instructional methods accounted for an average of 27.71% of unduplicated enrollment (6,932 students).